 A PERSONAL EXPERIENCE

 At Northland College, we think a successful career and a satisfying life go hand in hand.
-You shouldn’t have to give up one for the other.
-A career can be financially rewarding, but we also view it is a vehicle to improve your community, positively influence other people’s lives, and ultimately change the world for the better.
+It would be best if you didn’t have to give up one for the other.
+A career can be financially rewarding, but we also view it as a vehicle to improve our community, positively influence other people’s lives, and ultimately change the world for the better.
 Our liberal arts curriculum, with its progressive focus on the environment and sustainability, gives you the tools, confidence, and vision to be competitive in our greening world economy.

 STUDENT BODY